quantophile/blog/mathsummaries/content/post/c++_in_practice-part-1.md

 ### Access specifiers and class hierarchies.

+- The private members of the base class are inaccessible to the derived class.

 - When the base class specifier is `public`, the access status of the inherited members remains unchanged.
 Thus, inherited `public` members are `public`, and inherited `protected` members are `protected` in a derived class.

 - When the base class specifier is `protected`, both public and protected members of the base class are inherited as `protected` members in the child class.